loopy5418dev/everiety/README.md

-# Cortex API
+# Everiety API
-This is a placeholder README for the repository of Cortex API.
+This is a placeholder README for the repository of Everiety API.